COMPUTING AND TELECOMMUNICATIONS

 A data warehouse stores data which is extracted from mainframe operational applications and made available for ad hoc queries and scheduled reporting.
 The organization of data in the data warehouse differs from data found in the operational applications in the following ways:

 - Relevant data is clustered together for easy access.

 - Several copies of the data from various points in time are kept together.
 These copies are referred to as historical snapshots.

 - Data placed into the data warehouse is not updated.
 However, the historical snapshots are periodically refreshed with data from the operational applications.

 University Data Warehouses

 The University maintains two data warehouses, the Financial Data Warehouse and the Student Data Warehouse.

 - Purchasing data, and

 - Related supporting data.

-The Executive Director, Business and Finance is the data custodian for the Financial Data Warehouse.
+The Executive Director, Finance and Administration is the data custodian for the Financial Data Warehouse.